TIY-Durham/2015-FALL-FEE/21--Conquest-of-the-Planet-of-the-APIs/README.md

 ```

 ### Journal, Week 5
 You know the routine: work on your reflective, tutorial, and resource entries.
-Then give 2 x :+1:s and get 2 x :+1:s.
+Then give 2 x :+1:s and get 2 x :+1:s for each.

+### Don't Stop Skitching

+**MERGE YOUR PRS.** In your USERNAME.github.io repo, create a new branch called `release--0.0.1`.
+Yesterday's BEAST MODE becomes today's NORMAL MODE.
+If you need a refresher:

+>If you were designing a blog, what would you want it to look like?
+Check out some templating sites like [ThemeForest](http://themeforest.net/) and [WrapBootstrap](https://wrapbootstrap.com/) and find a template you like. **DO NOT BUY IT.** Instead, check out the demos and Skitch the layout you decide on.
+Be sure to Skitch it for different responsive views as well.
+Then upload the Skitches to `/specs` in your `USERNAME.github.io` repo.
+You'll be building this soon!

-### GitHub Revolution
+### GitHub Revolution Evolution

+#### All Your Data is Belong To Us

+Use `jQuery.getJSON` to get the data that you fetched from the API onto your page.
+Fetch the _cached_ data in `api/github/`, _not_ the live API.
+Next, replace all of the text in your page with placeholders -- `{{login}}` or `{{repo-name}}` -- that you'll eventually replace with data from the API.
+Finally, use jQuery to replace the placeholder values with your data.

+And while we're at it, didn't you fetch your own data from the API, too?
+What if you replaced your placeholders with _that_ data instead?
+Could you do both?
+Provide a `<select>` element that allows you to _choose_ which data to load.

+Create and work in feature branches for each step: `feature/fetching-data`, `feature/adding-placeholders`, `feature/replacing-placeholders`.
+Merge them down into `develop` as you finish each.

 #### Templatize me, Cap'n!